 Yes!
 You'll find the Swiss diet is based around dairy products, with a good variety of fresh fruits and vegetables during the summer season.
 Just let Alpenwild know of your dietary preferences and we should be able to find excellent meals that satisfy your preferences.
 Over the years, we have successfully accommodated guests with celiac disease, nut allergies, lactose intolerance, and many other specific allergies.

 On this tour, we will ride in 1st class on the trains and boats.
 The only exception is on a couple of excursion trains that only have one class, such as the Jungfraujoch and Gornergrat.
-Some of the scenic trains that you will ride on this tour include: Bernina Express, Glacier Express, GoldenPass Line, and the Gotthard Panorama Express… all in first class compartments.
+Also note that there is a rare possibility to have to ride in 2nd class due to seat availability issues.
+Some of the scenic trains that you will ride on this tour include: Bernina Express, Glacier Express, GoldenPass Line, and along the Gotthard Panorama Express route… all in first class compartments.

 Swiss Francs is the currency in Switzerland.
 You can easily stop at an ATM machine in the airport, train station, or grocery store to withdraw Francs.
 ATM machines typically provide the best currency exchange rate as well.
 Most places do accept credit cards so you won’t need to have much cash on hand.

 You do not need a special visa to enter Switzerland because they are part of the European Union accepting the Schengen visa.
 You can travel to any of these countries for up to 90 days without a special visa.
 You WILL need to have a current passport to enter Switzerland.
 Be aware that it cannot expire within 6 months of your trip.
 The airlines will not let you board the plane to Switzerland if your passport will expire in less than 6 months.
 Plan ahead and make sure it will still be current.